jbudis/snakelines/docs/development/documentation.rst

 Documentation pages are generated from

 * static .rst files located in the "docs/development/" and "docs/user/" directories
-* automatically generated .rst files according to docstrings of individual rules and pipelines (directories "docs/rules/" and "docs/pipeline/")
+* automatically generated .rst files according to docstrings of individual rules and pipelines (directory "docs/rules/")

 Document each new rule
 ----------------------